-When 28-year-old Rebecca became pregnant with her third child in 2017, she hoped that joining the Reaching Children’s Potential Demonstration (RCP) program would improve the health of all her children.
-The program focuses on preventing stunting by eliminating malnutrition, decreasing the incidence of infectious disease, and promoting education for pregnant mothers, infants and children under age 2, and their families.
-Read her account of the program’s benefits here:
+When 28-year-old Rebecca Mbilinyi became pregnant with her third child in 2017, she hoped that joining the Reaching Children’s Potential Demonstration (RCP) Project would improve the health of all her children.
+The project focuses on preventing stunting by eliminating malnutrition, decreasing the incidence of infectious disease, and promoting education for pregnant mothers, infants and children under age two, and their families.

 Early in her pregnancy, Rebecca attended workshops on key topics for maternal and infant care.
-She learned how to use a home hand-washing station to improve hygiene, gained access to prenatal care from the new Ipalamwa General Clinic, and participated in weekly visits from her RCP caregiver, Deborah.
+She learned how to use a home hand-washing station to improve hygiene, gained access to prenatal care from the new Ipalamwa General Clinic (IGC), and participated in weekly visits from her RCP caregiver, Deborah.

 Rebecca says the nutritious porridge and RCP workshops on controlling infectious diseases have benefited her family the most.
 Further, the hand-washing station installed by the RCP program has been life-changing, as is the practice of boiling the family’s drinking and cooking water.
 She said she’s grateful for Deborah’s home visits, because the two women have built a relationship that allows Rebecca to feel free to ask questions and reinforce the program lessons.